Atlantic Star Medal

 Twenty eight days anywhere, afloat or ashore, between 3rd September 1939 and 2nd September 1945.

-Additional Link to:
+Additional Links to: